 The “Haunted House” of Po Toi Island

 This old dilapidated house once belonged to a merchant named Mo.
-It is believed that the some thieves or pirates plotted to kidnap Mo by bribing his servant for information.
+It is believed that some thieves or pirates plotted to kidnap Mo by bribing his servant for information.
 Fortunately, Mo’s servant gave them the wrong information and the house was attacked while the family was away.

 After that the Mo family moved away from the island, leaving their mansion behind.
 Today, you can walk about the ruins of the old Mo family mansion and see its remains.